biswa0808/thomaspernet/content/post/table_to_md.md

 **Bonus**

-We can delete unecesarry files like the HTML or the spreadsheets in Google.
-For that, you need to copy the spreadsheet ID.
+We can delete unnecessary files like the HTML or the spreadsheets in Google.
+For that, you need to copy the spreadsheet ID .
 There are in the variables `preparation_selenium` .
-After we have copy them, we can them we an use `remove_table`
+After we have copy them, we an use `remove_table`

 ```python
 preparation_selenium